roncoa/SimRacingController/docs/wiring.md

 C --- Common/GND
 SW -- Button (optional)

-All encoder pins should be set to INPUT_PULLUP
+All pins should be set to INPUT_PULLUP
 ```

 ### Connection Diagram
 ```
 Arduino         Encoder